Reading time: 35 minutes

 3. Integrating data collected into one system

-Information collected during rally via forms never reaches your database.
-Or, you have audience behavior across channels in separate places that does not flow into one system!
+Information collected during the rally via forms never reaches your database.
+Or, you have audience behavior across channels in separate places that do not flow into one system!

-For instance, the open and response rates for your texting campaigns doesn’t flow into your CRM.
-This means that you do not have a comprehensive view of your audience’s engagement behaviour.
-Your outreach efforts would be a lot poorer for it.
+For instance, the open and response rates for your texting campaigns don’t flow into your CRM.
+This means you do not have a comprehensive view of your audience’s engagement behavior, and your outreach efforts would be much poorer for it.

 Solution:

 Democrats Abroad faced a similar problem (of data quality) during the 2018 US midterms.
-Their volunteers did not have enough or accurate information on the voters they were having a conversation with.
-As a result the quality of conversations suffered.
+Their volunteers did not have enough accurate information on the voters they were having a conversation with.
+As a result, the quality of conversations suffered.

 Since the integration was two-way, any notes the volunteers made also flowed back to their database.

-Before using a particular tool for lead generation, see how well it ties into your existing database (open APIs) to make data flow easy.
+Before using a particular tool for lead generation, see how well it integrates with your existing database (open APIs) to facilitate data flow.

 4. Data access across teams

-How does Dave in Marketing know if a lead has already converted?
-How does volunteer Mina know if a prospect has already contributed for the cause?
+How does Dave in Marketing know if a lead has already been converted?
+How does volunteer Mina know if a prospect has already contributed to the cause?

-This information is crucial to plan outreach strategies.
-Otherwise, you will end up wasting resources in contacting the same lead with useless messages.
-Not only will it annoy your leads, but it will also be highly ineffective.
+This information is crucial to planning outreach strategies.
+Otherwise, you will waste resources contacting the same lead with useless messages.
+Not only will this annoy your leads, but it will also be highly ineffective.

 Solution:

 Having a central database of all information is the first step.
-Arm your volunteers/agents with pertinent information right in their mobile or desktop.
+Arm your volunteers/agents with pertinent information right on their mobile or desktop.

 Here is a quick snapshot of how they used the system: